-As a working person with limited number of leave days, I’m always happy whenever I manage to do a quick weekend getaway – it may be short and doesn’t leave much time for exploration, but sometimes you just need that quick rejuvenation.
+As a working person with a limited number of leave days, I love a quick weekend getaway – it may be short and doesn’t leave much time for exploration, but sometimes you just need that quick rejuvenation.
+Thailand is a favourite destination because it takes just 2-3 hours to fly there and offers up great beach vacation spots.
+Here’s a guide to a weekend getaway in Koh Samui and things to do there.

 You can visit most of these places on your own if you hire a driver to get around or take private tours, but according to Aod, the hotel does offer pretty competitive prices so definitely something for consideration.
 Here’s where Aod took us: